DIEP FLAP SURGERY

-Using microsurgical techniques, our plastic and reconstructive surgeons, Dr. Matatov, Dr. Torabi, Dr. Zakhary and Dr. Tessler, can restore your breast(s) with this type of flap by removing tissue and blood vessels from the abdomen to create renewed, live tissue without sacrificing your abdominal muscles and nerves.
+Using microsurgical techniques, our plastic and reconstructive surgeons, Dr. Matatov, Dr. Torabi, and Dr. Zakhary can restore your breast(s) with this type of flap by removing tissue and blood vessels from the abdomen to create renewed, live tissue without sacrificing your abdominal muscles and nerves.

 PROS OF DIEP SURGERY

 When you choose to have a DIEP flap reconstruction, you will not have the same complications after the surgery as you would have with breast implants.
 This includes issues such as implant rupture, rippling, capsular contracture, or the need for multiple revision surgeries when the implants need exchanged.

 The autologous tissue from your abdomen will have a natural look and feel to the breast that you would not achieve with a synthetic implant, especially if you only have reconstruction on one breast.